Michael J. Perry: Career

+Perry retired at the end of the 2022–23 academic year and is now Robert W. Woodruff Professor Emeritus at Emory University.

 Before coming to Emory, Perry was the inaugural occupant of the Howard J. Trienens Chair in Law at Northwestern University School of Law (1990–97), where he taught for fifteen years (1982–97).
 He then held the University Distinguished Chair in Law at Wake Forest University School of Law (1997–2003).
-Perry began his teaching career at Ohio State University College of Law (1975–82) and has taught as a visiting professor at several law schools, including Yale Law School, Tulane University School of Law, New York Law School, University of Tokyo, University of Alabama School of Law, and University of Western Ontario, Canada.
+Perry began his teaching career at Ohio State University College of Law (1975–82) and has taught as a visiting professor at several law schools, including Yale Law School, Tulane University School of Law, New York Law School, University of Tokyo, Rikkyo University, Japan, University of Alabama School of Law, University of Western Ontario, Canada, and Sichuan University, China.
 For three consecutive fall semesters (2009, 2010, 2011), Perry was the University Distinguished Visiting Professor in Law and Peace Studies at the University of San Diego, where he taught both in the School of Law and in the Joan B. Kroc School of Peace Studies.

-Perry is married to Sarah O'Leary, a public health specialist at the U.S. Centers for Disease Control (CDC).
+Perry is married to Sarah O'Leary, who before retirement was a public health specialist at the U.S. Centers for Disease Control (CDC).
 They have two sons: Daniel (b.
 1989) and Gabriel (b.
 1991).